openbaton/docs/docs/tutorial-sipp.md

 ### Using the dashboard

-If you want to use the Dashboard go to `Catalogue -> NS Descriptors` and choose the NSD of your choice by clicking on `Upload NSD` and selecting the Descriptor's json file.
+If you want to use the Dashboard go to `Catalogue -> NS Descriptors` and choose the NSD of your choice by clicking on `On Board NSD -> Upload JSON` and selecting the Descriptor's json file.

 ![Onboarding-NSD][nsd-onboarding]